HussainTaj-W/solfegepractice.com/content/lessons/introduction.md

 ---
 title: Introduction
-description: Solfege elevates musical abilities through structured ear training and pitch comprehension.
+description: Solfege is a system used for ear training and pitch comprehension.
-summary: Solfege elevates musical abilities through structured ear training and pitch comprehension.
+summary: Solfege is a system used for ear training and pitch comprehension.
 categories: [lessons]
 series: ["What is Solfege?"]
 keywords: [solfege, ear training, pitch comprehension, music education, do re mi, solmization, solfeggio, solfa, solfeo, tonic sol-fa, kodály method, takadimi, jianpu, musical notation, harmony, melody, musician, music theory]